Esri/i3s-spec/README.md

 The I3S format is declarative and extendable, and can be used to represent different types of 3D data.
 The following layer types have been specified and the standard validated via implementation and production deployments:

-- [3D objects](docs/1.6/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
+- [3D Objects](docs/1.6/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
-- [integrated meshes](docs/1.6/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, from satellite, aerial or drone imagery via dense matching photogrammetric software)
+- [Integrated Meshe](docs/1.6/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, from satellite, aerial or drone imagery via dense matching photogrammetric software)
-- [points](docs/1.6/Point_ReadMe.md) (e.g. hospitals or schools, trees, street furniture, signs, from GIS data)
+- [Point](docs/1.6/Point_ReadMe.md) (e.g. hospitals or schools, trees, street furniture, signs, from GIS data)
-- [point clouds](docs/2.0/pcsl_README.md) (e.g. large point data from LiDAR)
+- [Point cloud](docs/2.0/pcsl_README.md) (e.g. large point data from LiDAR)
-- [building scene layer](docs/1.6/BSL_ReadMe.md) (e.g. comprehensive building model including building components)
+- [Building Scene Layer](docs/1.6/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

 The specification of the [indexed 3D scene layer (I3S)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md#scene-layer-packages), as well as the specification for accessing I3S resources as [scene service REST](./service/SceneService.md) endpoints, are described in this standard as open formats.